tseemann/abricate/README.md

 * BLAST+ >2.3.0 for `blastn`, `makeblastdb`, `blastdbcmd`
 * Decompression tools `gzip` and `unzip`
 * Perl modules: `LWP::Simple`, `Bio::Perl`, `JSON`, `Path::Tiny`
-* EntrezUtils: often called `edirect` or `eutils`, only needed for downloading NCBI DB

 Most of these are easy to install on an Ubuntu-based system:
 ```